Jones Act Lawyer in Florida

 • Disability: If your injury results in a permanent disability, you may be entitled to compensation for the loss of your ability to work and perform daily activities.

 Jones Act claims can result in significant compensation, particularly when an employer’s negligence is involved.
+In cases of egregious conduct, punitive damages may also be available.
+Additionally, spouses and family members may recover damages for loss of consortium when a loved one suffers catastrophic injuries.

 How Long Do You Have to File a Jones Act Claim?